janouma/AvalonA/README.md

 - `rx` – get/set the rotateX style of the node
 - `ry` – get/set the rotateY style of the node
 - `rz` – get/set the rotateZ style of the node
+- `ox` – get/set the x origin transform style of the node
+- `oy` – get/set the y origin transform style of the node
+- `oz` – get/set the z origin transform style of the node

 The node style get updated – *according to the x, y, z, ... getter/setter* – only after calling either `refreshTransform` method *([see `refreshTransform()`](#refreshTransform))* or `<Layer>.refresh()`.